Frank McAvennie

-Francis McAvennie (born 22 November 1959) is a Scottish former footballer, who played as a striker for St Mirren, West Ham United and Celtic, having had two spells with each of these clubs.
-With Celtic he won the Scottish Premier Division in 1987–88 and the Scottish Cup in 1988.
+Francis McAvennie (born 22 November 1959) is a Scottish former professional footballer who played as a striker.
+He spent two spells playing for each of St Mirren, West Ham United and Celtic.
+With Celtic, he won the Scottish Premier Division in 1987–88 and the Scottish Cup in 1988.
 He was capped five times at senior level for Scotland during the 1980s, scoring one goal.

 Early life

-Born in Glasgow, Scotland, McAvennie grew up in Milton and attended St. Augustine's School also in Milton.
+Born in Glasgow, McAvennie grew up in Milton and attended St. Augustine's School there.

 Club career

 Early career

 McAvennie started his playing career in Scottish Junior League football.
 In 1979 during an amateur game with a local side, the 200 Club, in Kirkintilloch, McAvennie, playing well, came to the attention of local scouts.
 He was recommended to local junior side Johnstone Burgh signing for them for a £500 fee.
 He completed a trial for Partick Thistle playing in a single game where he was sent on as a substitute only to be substituted off in the same game and be told by manager Bertie Auld that he would never make a career in the game of football.
 Before turning professional, he had joined the Territorial Army and later had trials with the British Army but was not accepted for a role with them due to his inability to hit the target during shooting practices.
 He also had a spell working as a road sweeper.
 He did not move into professional football until he joined St Mirren in 1980, at the age of 20.
 His league debut came in the 1981–82 season in a 4–3 defeat of Airdrieonians.
-Playing as a Midfielder, McAvennie scored two goals.
+Playing as a midfielder, McAvennie scored two goals.
 In 1982, he was named Scottish PFA Young Player of the Year.
-He would make 135 league appearances for them over the next five years, scoring 48 goals.
+He made 135 league appearances for them over the next five years, scoring 48 goals.